 That’s a pity, given the impressive lab results that have come through in the last two decades showing that phytochemicals can kill cancer cells in petri dishes faster than chemo.
-But of course, these are manufactured for free by Mother Nature, so no one can make enough money out of them to justify a billion dollar clinical trial to satisfy the authorities they are safe and have no side effects, even though we eat our veggies every day and prove otherwise.
+But of course, these are manufactured for free by Mother Nature, so no one can make enough money out of them to justify a billion dollar set of clinical trials, lab studies and legal expenses to satisfy the authorities they are effective, safe and have no side effects, even though we eat our veggies and fruit every day and prove otherwise.

 The abstract of the last one emphasizes the advantages that Mother Nature offers over traditional chemotheray and radiation, let alone sadistic surgery:

 Traditional chemotherapy and radiotherapy for cancer treatment face serious challenges such as drug resistance and toxic side effects.
 Complementary / Alternative medicine is increasingly being practiced worldwide due to its safety beneficial therapeutic effects…..

 This investigation indicates the potential for development of a highly effective phytochemical combination for breast cancer chemoprevention / chemotherapy.